jcsenciales/iBike_Eye/README.md

 ## Description

 iBike_Eye is a project to automatically take photos or make videos while you are riding.
-For that purpose I used an OAK-1 embedded 4k camera and neural compute edge compute intel processor.
-I upload deep learning models into this camera, and the camera run the deep-learning model and return detections using USB-3 interface.
+For this purpose I used an OAK-1 embedded 4k camera and neural compute edge compute [Intel Movidius™ Myriad™ X](https://www.intel.com/content/www/us/en/products/details/processors/movidius-vpu/movidius-myriad-x.html) that enables CNN-based deep learning inference on the edge.
+I upload deep learning models into OAK-1 camera, and the intel unit run the deep-learning models and return detections using USB-3 interface.
 So I need some mini computer to save photos and videos, here can to play my Raspberry.
 The main characteristics are:

 1. Take automatically photos using deep learning models.